-9. Financial Risk Management
+9. Financial Instruments and Risk Management

 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Company's financial instruments consist of cash, accounts payable and accrued liabilities, promissory notes payable, and amounts due to related parties.

 The Company is exposed in varying degrees to a variety of financial instrument related risks.
 The Board approves and monitors the risk management processes.